candicodeit/personal-goals/2018/4-april.md

 # April Reflection
 Sometimes when you have other major plans, you have to take that into account when you're planning out your goals.
 My daughter's birthday party, getting her a big girl bed, etc. There's so much planning that goes into it all.
 But I do realize that I need a better habit again of reading.
 I've been so worned out from family duties and work demands.
 My biggest dilemma I come across is: should I read a non-fiction (which typically is inspirational, design/dev related, or a biography) or a fiction?
 You'd think it's an easy answer, but for me, it's difficult.
 I can't always stick to a reading plan either because I'll change books mid-reading just because of my mood.

+In terms of the IDF courses, some of them are easy reads with multiple choice questions.
+Others are videos that require more indepth open-ended questions.
+Those are a lot more time consuming since I have to put more thought into the answers.